watersofthack/WaterSoft/Machine Learning/Day1/overview_Day1.md

 Goals
 --

-- Understanding why ML is important
+- To preprocess the data
-- Understand role of Data in ML
+- To Understand the role of data in modeling
-- Be Familiar with basic data pre-processing
+- To be Familiar with diffeent data pre-processing methods

 Learning Objectives
 --

-- Describe what ML is
+- Describe multiple data pre-processing techniques
-- Know various sources of Data
+- Access and download various sources of data manually or through Application Programming Inteface (API)
-- Obtaining Data from USGS/NOAA
-- Understand the data you obtained
-- Understand timeseries data
-- Basic data exploration
-- Understand data representation in python/computers
+- Understand time series data variability and data gaps
-- Preliminary data pre-processing
-- Converting data into appropriate types
+- Converting data into appropriate type and format
-- Identifying and filling up gaps in data
+- Identifying outliers and filling the gaps in data
-- Identifying and removing outliers
-- Changing Resolution/Granularity of Data
+- Aggregate/disaggregate time series data
-- Understand why data strandardization is necessary and know how to perform it
+- Implement data strandardization methods in python

 Training Activities
 --

-- Lecture based on all above topics
-- Obtaining data from USGS/NOAA
+- Obtain a sample data from USGS/NOAA
-- Run the provided code and understand what each function is doing
+- Run the provided code and fill the missing values
-- Obtain data from web, process it and merge it to obtain cleaned up data for further processing
+- Implement the pre-processing methods